singhmanishds/azure-infra/MANUAL_SETUP.md

 ```

 But you can build all images at once with
 ```sh
 make docker
 ```

 ## Push docker images

-Before applications can be deployed on AWS, the docker images have to be pushed:
+Before applications can be deployed on Azure, the docker images have to be pushed:
 ```sh
 make push
 ```